 - public performances, clinics, workshops, athletic and other competitions, and exhibitions;

 - support for the Cuban people (people-to-people)

 - humanitarian projects;

 - activities of private foundations or research or educational institutes;

 - exportation, importation, or transmission of information or information materials; and

 The lifted travel restrictions are loosely defined, although they do ask that you retain records of “authorized travel activities” for up to five years.
 When you book your flight, you’ll likely have to tick a box to certify that you meet the travel criteria, but that’s about it.

 To legally travel in Cuba as an American, the majority of your trip should not be for touristic purposes.
 However this is pursuant to US law, not Cuba law.
 And it is highly doubtful that US government officials are going to be policing the beaches of Cuba looking for US citizens who are splashing in the waves and sipping on daiquiris.
-So while such activity is technically illegal, it seems unenforceable.
+So while such activity is technically illegal by the US government, it seems unenforceable.
 Still, we’d suggest traveling to Cuba to immerse yourself and experiencing the beautiful unique culture, which seems to fall in line with the US travel allowance.
 Yet, we wouldn’t hesitate to take a tour or have a drink on the beach even though that is technically prohibited.
-(This is just our two-cents and we’re not condoning breaking the law).
+(This is just our two-cents and we’re not condoning breaking US law).

 Still, if you want to be extra careful, go ahead and keep record of museum visits and other cultural happenings.
 And maybe consider not filling your Instagram feed entirely of you relaxing on the beach sipping mojitos.
 It won’t be too difficult to abide by the latter precaution, given the current Internet situation in Cuba.